Jake Burger Player Props: White Sox vs. Angels

-On Tuesday, Jake Burger (batting .171 in his past 10 games) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 8:10 PM ET.
+Jake Burger -- with a slugging percentage of .222 in his past 10 games, including zero homers) -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Jaime Barria on the mound, on May 31 at 2:10 PM ET.

 Jake Burger Game Info & Props vs. the Angels